LOT Actions

 - PAYLOAD references incoming data; TIMESTAMP injects the current time.

-- Events can be triggered by time intervals (
+- Events can be triggered by time intervals (ON EVERY) or by topic messages (ON TOPIC).

 With these fundamentals, you can create custom Actions to automate logic within the Coreflux broker using LOT.